-Computing lessons for Key Stage 3 students - Oak National Academy (thenational.academy) https://www.typingclub.com
+Computing lessons for Key Stage 3 students - Oak National Academy (thenational.academy)

 Parents can encourage students to use computers at home if they have access.
-Parents can also help students to have an awareness of the latest technology advances by encouraging them to watch any relevant TV programmes and make them aware of any news stories.
+Parents can also help students to have an awareness of the latest technology advances by encouraging them to watch any relevant TV programmes and making them aware of any news stories.